 5. Visit Cockatoo Island – Sydney’s World Heritage Site

-You can also stay overnight on Cockatoo Island for a “Glamping Adventure” in the spectacular campsite located at the Harbour’s edge.
+You can also stay overnight on Cockatoo Island for a “Glamping Adventure” at the spectacular campsite at the Harbour’s edge.

 6. Sydney Whale-Watching – See Humpback Whales up close

 It’s hard to believe, but Sydney is a magnificent spot for seeing humpback whales.
 You don’t need to travel long distances; you can have this unique wildlife encounter in Sydney’s surroundings.

 This is a seasonal outdoor activity, though.
 Between June and September is the time to go on a whale watching tour, when the annual Humpback migration occurs along Australia’s Eastern Coast.

 7. Explore Sydney’s Royal National Park – Marley Walking Tour

 Royal National Park is Sydney national park, only half an hour’s train ride from the city.
 It’s the oldest national park in Australia and one of Sydney’s best natural places.
 It offers unique coastal trails and limestone rock formations.

 Among the different walking trails, I would recommend the Marley Walking Tour, which takes you through the spectacular landscape to see some iconic indigenous and natural landmarks like the white cliffs, also known by the locals as the “wedding cake”.